elec327/elec327.github.io/bonus.md

 **[0.5-2 points]** - Create some sort of interesting game involving the display and the buttons button.
 Optional: implement a _long press_ to send the device into LPM4 (like turning off).

+**[0.25 points]** - Demonstrate your soldering skill by removing the 7 330 ohm resistors that limit the LED current and replace them with smaller 100 ohm resistors to make the display brighter.
+(Note that they are 0402 size!)

 ---